KuramaSyu/GoToHell/README.md

 - Games and Sports selectable via a 2-sided drag and drop, so that sorting is also possible.
 For adding, selecting it should be sufficient
 #### Fixes / QoL
 - number in custom and other inputs has annoying 0 which is not deletable.
 Maybe accept string, and convert string
+#### Ideas
+- [ ] Linking, who invited who, displaying a tree of all users, showing you, how you probably get here

 ### Things required to add a game: